Twin Cities: (763) 634-2564 - - In Southern MN: (507) 550-2564

 READY TO GET STARTED?

-Get in touch with us to have your sewer line inspected to determine if it is a candidate for pipelining.
-To schedule a video inspection and learn more, call General Rooter LLC at 763-634-2564 for the Minneapolis & St. Paul Metro area or call General Rooter of Southern MN at 507-550-2564 for pipe descaling in Southern Minnesota.
+To schedule a video inspection and learn more about trenching or trenchless methods to solve your sewer and water problems, call General Rooter LLC at 763-634-2564 for the Minneapolis & St. Paul Metro area or call General Rooter of Southern MN at 507-550-2564 for pipe descaling in Southern Minnesota.